adsehgal/SlugCharge/README.md

 #### PCB #3 - Daughterboard V4.0
 [Project Files](https://github.com/adsehgal/SlugCharge/tree/master/SlugCharge_Daughterboard) - KiCad
-* We followed the success of the testbench with a custom motherboard </br>
+* We followed the success of the testbench with a custom daughterboard </br>
     Requirements:</br>
     * Connect with the motherboard **using IDC cables**
     * Provide a **voltage regulator per locker** to charge devices